Are you playing Guess Who with your marketing? (And why it doesn’t work)

 As we recently explained, knowing exactly who your ideal customers are can help your business to make more money.

-But too many freelancers and small businesses haven’t yet nailed exactly who they should be working for and selling to, and instead are playing an expensive game of marketing Guess Who?
+But too many freelancers and small businesses haven’t yet nailed exactly who they should be working for and selling to, and instead are playing an expensive game of Guess Who? with their marketing strategy.

 What is marketing Guess Who?
 (And why it doesn’t work)